SegmentationBLWX/sssegmentation/docs/Tutorials.md

         pass
 ```

-After that, you should add this custom backbone class in [`ssseg/modules/models/backbones/builder.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/backbones/builder.py) if you want to use it by simply modifying `SEGMENTOR_CFG['backbone']`.
-Of course, you can also register this custom backbone by the following codes,
+**Step3: Register the Custom Backbone**

+You can register the new backbone in two ways.

+- Add to the Builder File: Modify [`ssseg/modules/models/backbones/builder.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/backbones/builder.py) to include your new class.
+- Register Dynamically: Alternatively, register it manually with the following code,

 ```python
 from ssseg.modules import BackboneBuilder